For a lot of people, technology is like death and taxes

 One of the ways to get the most out of your technology business planning the first time is to really focus on what you need and what it will take to get there.

-A few months ago, I read about the Pomodoro Technique.
+A few months ago, I read about the Pomodoro Technique which is useful for productivity hacking.
 It can be used to power through any tasks that require a lot of focus.